 I used 2 pieces of felt and glued them together to create more dimension.

 Glue the eyes, beak, and snood onto the brown disk with hot glue.
 Attach the disk to the front of the wreath form with hot glue.

 Hang as desired.

-NOTE: If you are not happy with the way the fabric hangs, you can lay the wreath on a flat surface, straightening out all of the fabric.
+NOTE: If you are unhappy with how the fabric hangs, you can lay the wreath on a flat surface and straighten out all of the fabric.
 Then generously spray with starch and let dry.
 Flip over and spray again on the back.

 Q: Is it cheaper to make your own wreath?

 A: Almost always, yes.
 You can find really cheap ones at Dollar Tree sometimes, but they look really cheap compared to what you can make on your own.
 You can’t even touch a nice-looking wreath for what you’ll spend on supplies to DIY a wreath.

 Q: How do you make a wreath from Dollar Tree?

 A: This is one of my favorite stores to get supplies for wreath making!
 You can find the styrofoam wreath forms, wired or gauzy ribbon, plus seasonal picks to embellish the wreath.
 You might end up spending around $20 in supplies to make a nice full Dollar Tree wreath, but this is easily half of what you’d spend at a craft store.